george-hawkins/breadboard-vtx-control/README.md

     Resource is set to B04
     # save

-Note: SoftSerial port number starts from 11, `SERIAL_TX 11` being Softserial #1 and 12 being Softserial #2.
+Note: SoftSerial port number starts from 11, `SERIAL_TX 11` being SoftSerial #1 and 12 being SoftSerial #2.

 Once it has rebooted and you've reconnected go to the _Configuration_ tab and under _Other Features_ turn on _SOFTSERIAL_.

 After _Save and Reboot_ go to ports and _SOFTSERIAL1_ should now be there (if not go to the `tlm_halfduplex` section of Oscar's guide, at this stage, I'm not sure if I had to actively change anything related to this).

-TODO: reset are parameters and re-setup Softserial and see if `tlm_halfduplex` is relevant - I doubt it.
+TODO: reset are parameters and re-setup SoftSerial and see if `tlm_halfduplex` is relevant - I doubt it.

 Now, set the _Telemetry Output_ value for _SOFTSERIAL1_ to _SmartPort_ and _Save and Reboot_.